With more people reaching an advanced age in modern society, there is a growing need

 for strategies to slow down age-related neuropathology and loss of cognitive functions, which are a

 hallmark of Alzheimer's disease.
 Neuroprotective drugs and candidate drug compounds target one

 or more processes involved in the neurodegenerative cascade, such as excitotoxicity, oxidative

 toxic oligomeric forms of amyloid beta, which underlie the pathology of Alzheimer’s disease.
 Furthermore,

 the binding of Zn2+ by amyloid beta causes a disruption of zincergic signaling, and recent

-In this review we present neurobiological findings related to Zn2+ and GPR39, focusing on its signaling
+In this review, we present neurobiological findings related to Zn2+ and GPR39, focusing on its signaling

 pathways, neural plasticity, interactions with other neurotransmission systems, as well as on

-the effects of pathophysiological changes observed in Alzheimer's disease on GPR39
+the effects of pathophysiological changes observed in Alzheimer's disease on GPR39 function.

-Direct targeting of the GPR39 might be a promising strategy for pharmacotherapy of zincergic
+Direct targeting of the GPR39 might be a promising strategy for the pharmacotherapy of zincergic

 dyshomeostasis observed in Alzheimer’s disease.
 The information presented in this article will